JetBrains/space-dotnet-sdk/README.md

 One such example is `ProjectClient.Planing.Issues.GetAllIssuesAsync()`, where the `CreatedBy` property can be a subclass of `CPrincipalDetails`:

-* `CAutomationTaskPrincipalDetails`, when the issue was created by an automation task.
+* `CAutomationTaskPrincipalDetails` — when the issue was created by an automation task.
-* `CBuiltInServicePrincipalDetails`, when the issue was created by Space itself.
+* `CBuiltInServicePrincipalDetails` — when the issue was created by Space itself.
-* `CExternalServicePrincipalDetails`, when the issue was created by an external service.
+* `CExternalServicePrincipalDetails` — when the issue was created by an external service.
-* `CUserWithEmailPrincipalDetails`, when the issue was created by a user that has an e-mail address.
+* `CUserWithEmailPrincipalDetails` — when the issue was created by a user that has an e-mail address.
-* `CUserPrincipalDetails`, when the issue was created by a user.
+* `CUserPrincipalDetails` — when the issue was created by a user.

 By default, these instances will only contain properties from the `CPrincipalDetails` base class.
 To retrieve specific properties of inherited types, we have to use the `.ForInherited<TInherited>()` extension method, and build the partial response for that specific inheritor.